A Plantsman in Nepal

 19 other sections not shown

-appeared Arboretum arrived Arun valley attractive bamboo bark base Beer beneath blue borne Botanic branches British brown camp carried climbed close clothed clusters collected Colour Plate common continued covered cultivation dark dense east evergreen expedition face fire flowers followed forest formed fruits garden green grew ground growing grown heads height Hillier hills hillside Himalayan Kathmandu Khola known later leaf leaves looked Milke Danda morning Morris mountains named narrow native Nepal night November occasionally occurred October once plant porters produced proved reached returned Rhododendron ridge river rock Saussurea seed seemed seen Sherpas shoots shrub side slender slope snow species specimens steep stems thicket Thudam told toothed Topke Gola track travelled trees turned Upper valley variety village whilst wood yellow young
+appeared Arboretum arrived Arun valley attractive bamboo bark base Beer beneath blue borne Botanic branches British brown camp carried climbed close clothed clusters collected Colour Plate common continued covered cultivation dark dense east evergreen expedition face fire flowers followed forest formed fruits garden green grew ground growing grown heads height Hillier hills hillside Himal Himalayan Kathmandu Khola known later leaf leaves looked Milke Danda morning Morris mountains named narrow native Nepal night November occasionally occurred October once plant porters produced proved reached returned Rhododendron ridge river rock Saussurea seed seemed seen Sherpas shoots shrub side slender slope snow species specimens stems tall thicket Thudam told toothed Topke Gola track travelled trees turned Upper valley variety village whilst wood yellow young